timwhat/Quartz58/JOURNAL.md

 #### General PCB

-- updates to pcb by editing ergogen to have the .5 fillet on the pcb so its smoother
+- Updates to pcb by editing ergogen then importing into kicad to have the .5 fillet on the pcb so its smoother

 #### CAD